watzo/aksy/README.txt

 3. Known issues and limitations in this release

 3a.
 General

-* Mac OS X hasn't been recently tested yet.

-* Multiple instances of Aksy are currently not supported.

 * Multiple samplers of the same product type are not supported; currently the first found will be instantiated.
 Different samplers (eg. a combination of Z4,